 Why Regional Solidarity Is Not Enough: The Need for a Sustainable Solution to the Venezuelan Refugee Exodus.

 The Venezuelan refugee crisis has impacted the majority of countries in Latin America.
 There have been attempts at having a unified and sustainable regional response, but the outcomes have been deficient.
 Further, the policies and strategies implemented thus far have focused on the short-term results.
 Accordingly, this paper will explore the regional responses that have been proposed and analyze the challenges of having a robust long-term response.
-Based on the shortcomings of the response, this paper will conclude with the recommendation of applying the Cartagena Declaration.
-It is crucial for current regional leaders to continue advocating for Venezuelan refugees’ needs and rights, as well as call upon other states to do the same.

 By: Alissa Renee Mustre Del Rio